Search Results

 - OPPORTUNITIES | Access/VSA Network

 The Kennedy Center Office of VSA & Accessibility hosts multiple Creative Careers programs throughout the year, open to young and emerging artists!
 Access/VSA Creative Careers Programs In addition to the opportunities below, you can discover calls for art, auditions, residency applications, plus promote your organization's opportunity to a global audience in our members-only forum.
-Kennedy Center Access/VSA Creative Careers Programs The Access/VSA International Network is proud to support young emerging artists with disabilities.
+Access/VSA Creative Careers Programs The Access/VSA International Network is proud to support young emerging artists with disabilities.
 Musicians, playwrights, and visual artists may apply to annual competitions.
 Multiple winners receive monetary awards and get the chance to be mentored by industry professionals, participate in professional development activities provided by the Kennedy Center, and showcase their work at a national level.
 Past Access/VSA program recipients have gone on to successful careers in music, theater, and the visual arts.
 We hope you, your students, and/or mentees will take advantage of these fabulous opportunities.
 Access/VSA Emerging Young Artists Program Artists with disabilities are invited to submit artwork that demonstrates excellence and their individual perspectives from the experience of disability.
 Artists must be ages 16-25 and reside in the United States.
-Applications for the 2025 program are now open.
-The 2025 theme is Catalyst .
-We ask artists to explore how their artistic identity interacts with their disability identity to spark something new.
-Applications for the 2025 program are due by February 28, 2025 .
-Apply Now!
-Download the Flyer!
-Access/VSA International Young Musicians Program Calling all musicians with disabilities ages 14-25!
+Applications for the 2026 program are now closed.
+Learn More Access/VSA International Young Musicians Program Calling all musicians with disabilities ages 14-25!
 The Access/VSA International Young Musicians program is open to U.S. and international soloists and ensembles of any genre or instrument, including voice.
-Applications for the 2025 season are now closed.
-Stay tuned for information on the 2026 season!
-Learn More Access/VSA Playwright Discovery Program Young writers with disabilities (generally, ages 14-22) enrolled in high school or high school equivalency are invited to submit a 'ten-minute script' on any topic.
-Entries may be the work of an individual student or a collaboration of two students that includes at least one student with a disability.
+Applications for the 2026 program are due by Wednesday, January 7, 2026 .
+Learn More Apply Now Access/VSA Playwright Discovery Program Young writers with disabilities (generally, ages 14-22) enrolled in high school or high school equivalency are invited to submit a 'ten-minute script' on any topic.
 A panel of theater professionals selects division winners.
-Applications for the 2025 season are now closed.
-Stay tuned for information on the 2026 season!
-Learn More
+Applications for the 2026 program are due by Wednesday, January 7, 2026 .
+Learn More Apply Now

 - Webinars | Access VSA Intl Network